ADDICTIONS & COMMUNITY HEALTH PROFESSIONAL

 New career opportunities

-Graduates of this program are qualified to work in community mental health centres, social service and outreach agencies, corrections facilities, and offices:
+Graduates of this program are qualified to work in the community helping those in need in mental health centres, social service and outreach agencies, corrections facilities, and offices:

 - Addictions Support Worker